ZhenghuaNTU/k6312.github.io/index.md

 ## <font color='Red'>Assessment</font>

-### Class Participation (5%)
+### Individual Homework and Lab Assignments (10 marks)

-We aapreciate everyone being actively involved in the class!
-There are serveral ways of earning participation credit, which is capped at 5%:
+Due date: will be announced later on

-1. **Attending guest speakers' lectures**: In the semester, we have two invitied speakers, who are making a great efforts to come lecture for us.
-We do not want them speaking to a empty room.
-Your attendance at lectures with guest spearks is expected!
-In addition, it will be a very awesome chance for networking!
-You will get 1% per speark (total 2%) for attending.
+These are individual homework and lab assignments.
+For the lab assignments, you will be asked to submit simple lab reports during or after certain lab sessions.
+Note that homework and lab assignment reports handed in after the due date/time will not be marked.
+These assignments will account for **10%** of the overall grade.

-2. **Attending two random lectures**: We are going to take attendance at two randonly-selected (non-guest) lectures in the quarter.
-Each is worth 1% (total 2%).
+### Group Project (30 marks)
-3. **Karma Point**: Any other act that improves the class, which instructors notics and deems worthy: 1%.
+Project title selection due: see the class schedule Project due date: see the class schedule

-### Kaggle Competition (8%)
+This is a group project (the size of each group will be announced later).
+All team members will receive the same grade.
+This project will account for **30%** of the overall grade. **Please e-mail the lecturer your project title by the project title selection due date.** Include the names of team members in the message.

-H6751 will host a internal 5 weeks text mining competition.
-The deatils will be announced later.
+This is a data mining project where you collect your own sample dataset or use an existing dataset, and using data mining techniques and tools, build an interesting model that mines and analyzes knowledge/information from the dataset.
+Generally, the project scope is entirely up to you, but I suggest that you build a useful and interesting model (or application).
+Then, write a project report explaining your methodology and presenting the results.

-### Individual In-class Assignment (12%)
+You may conduct investigative analysis of your dataset using one or more of the following data mining approaches:

-We are going to have a two-hour in-class assignment, which covers programming.
-The details will be announced later.
+  * Regression (i.e. score prediction)

-### Group Project (30%)
+  * Classification

-You are required to form a project group with 3-4 members.
-This is a text mining project where you collect your own sample text dataset (or use an existing dataset), and using text mining techniques and tools, build an interesting model / application that mines knowledge/information from the text dataset.
-Generally, the project scope is entirely up to you, but I suggest that you build a useful and interesting application.
-Then, write a project report explaining your methodology and presenting the results and present your work in class.
-The detailed information can be found [here](project/project.md).
+  * Culstering

-- **Credit**:
+The report should contain **up to 3,000 words**.
+The report **must** include a bibliography listing all references (including URLs, if any) cited, as well as a cover page.
+The report must be in **both** hard copy and soft copy form and handed in by the due date.
+The soft copy should be submitted through **Turnitin**.
+Also submit a CD containing the report, dataset, implementation files (such as Python scripts files), and computer codes (if applicable) used by the project to the instructor by the due date.
+You are encouraged to produce high quality work as all the reports will be made available on the course web site for the benefit of the class.

-  * Project report (15%)
+For each project, each team will conduct a 15/20-minute presentation on their project work.
+This will be followed by a 5 minute question-and-answer session to allow for clarification by students and the lecturer.
+Schedules for the presentation will be announced later.

-  * Project presentation (15%)
+The assignment is due at the beginning of the class period on due date.
+Note that reports and required files / documents handed in after the due date will be marked down by **10% per day**.

 ### Final Exam (45%)